 Conferences and publications

 There are very few not-for-profit organisations that have lasted in excess of 100 years which further highlights the need and the long-term benefits associated with the ASME.
 The ability to speak as one voice has given the society access to the higher echelons of governments around the world and the opportunity to host conferences and release publications which capture headlines right across the globe.
 Even though the engineering industry, as diverse as it is, does to a certain extent depend upon a rigid regulatory, research and production framework, the ASME also allows “thinking outside of the box” and more innovative input.
-Quite how much coverage this innovative input would have received over the years without using the soapbox which is the ASME is certainly an interesting matter for debate.
+Quite how much coverage this innovative input would have received over the years without using the platform which is the ASME is certainly an interesting matter for debate.
 Without a financial or profit -related axe to grind the ASME automatically creates trust within the engineering community and an extremely vital tool to relay ideas, thoughts and suggestions to governments, businesses and the wider public alike.

 ASME pricing structure